MLopez2025/modx-registry/README.md

 # modx-registry
 Public registry and pre-launch disclosures for the MODX sovereign financial, governance, and security platform.
+> **Authoritative Public Disclosure Repository**
+> This repository serves as the canonical public record for MODX pre-launch infrastructure and disclosures.

 # MODX Public Registry

 This repository serves as the official public registry and disclosure record for the MODX sovereign financial, governance, and security platform.